iodigital-com/io-technology/data/blog/making-web-workers-enjoyable.md

 ### Drawbacks of Web Worker communication

-Whilst the Web Worker API to send and receive gets the job done it is not very developer friendly because of its low-level API.
+Whilst the Web Worker API to send and receive messages gets the job done it is not very developer friendly because of its low-level API.
 It requires a lot of manual management of message routing and payload marshaling[^11].
 There are certain patterns that seem to work nicely with `postMessage()` such as the Flux[^12] pattern but there are better libraries out there that can make the use Web Workers a lot more enjoyable and intuitive.